bandikishores/jersey/README.md

 # jersey-springmvc-web-service
-Testing Jersey & springmvc web service in one server with logback
+Testing Jersey & springmvc web service in one server with logback.<br/>
+making use of JAXB for automatic XML conversion and Jersey support for Jackson to perform automatic JSON conversion.